 Yes, providing there are not already any bookings for the trip in question.
 Please contact us as soon as possible for the best chance of having the boat to yourselves.

 Alternatively if your group of friends or family is 4+ people, you can book a bespoke private trip with us for just you and your crew.
 Get in touch to find out more.

 Is there a minimum age?

 Guests must be 18+ years of age or 16+ if accompanied by a parent or guardian.

-If you are booking a full charter, we may be able to accommodate younger guests but please get in touch as this can vary from trip to trip.
+If you are booking a full or private surf coaching trip, we may be able to accommodate younger guests but please get in touch as this can vary from trip to trip.